deathworlders/online/content/books/deathworlders/chapter-97-we're-still-here.md

 *“None* of the sky-tribes build their own,” Vemun pointed out.
 “They all import warp engines and stuff.
 Every ship there is, was built from parts built on, like, five different planets.”

 “Yes,” Vemik agreed, patiently.
 “That isn’t the same.
-There they are *opty-*mising for scale.
+There they are opty-mising for scale.
 They all have history making these things.
 We are still at the level of sheet metal and simple machines.”

 Ukusevi, who had put her tablet down to listen to their debate, decided it was time for her opinion to be known.